robertkovalauskis/GreenblattsMagicFormula/README.md

 ---

 ## Benefits of Following the Test Pyramid
+- **Sustainable Test Maintenance**: Ensures long-term cost efficiency by preserving the value of invested resources and preventing test suite degradation, safeguarding the business investment.
 - **Fast and Comprehensive Feedback**: Enables a quick and exhaustive testing feedback cycle.
 - **Lower Maintenance Overhead**: Minimizes upkeep by reducing the number of **business flow-oriented** tests.
 - **Scalability and Reliability**: Ensures a stable and scalable test framework through a balanced distribution of test types.